spaceladymehwish/14-CLM_MPP-Tool/README.md

-Molecular Property Predictor: 2D Descriptor-Based Deep Learning Classifier for Antibiotics The molecular property predictor is a deep learning model built to classify antibiotic molecules as either active or inactive, using features derived from their 2D chemical structure.
+# Molecular Property Predictor: Deep Learning Classifier for Antibiotics
+The molecular property predictor is a deep learning model built to classify antibiotic molecules as either active or inactive, using features derived from their 2D chemical structure.
 It plays a critical role in virtual screening by enabling rapid and automated evaluation of candidate molecules.

 Feature Computation: 2D RDKit Descriptors